This page was updated in April 2021

 The workhorses of a busy kitchen, stand mixers can do much more than whip up cake batter.
-Traditionally, they last many years, but can today’s models stand the test of time?
-We had a closer look at the build quality, efficiency and accessories of current stand mixers to see if they’d be in for the long haul.
-Or could a cheaply-built model still do the job without breaking the bank?
+Traditionally, they last many years, but will today’s models pass the test of time?
+We take a closer look at the build quality, efficiency and accessories of current stand mixers to find out – and whether cheaper models measure up.

 Best stand mixers at a glance